 - You don’t know what to look for

 Tricep pushdowns are my favorite exercise to add mass to the tricep.
-You can use a straight bar or v-handle, single arm or both.
-It’s easy on the elbows, gives the shoulder a break, and is easy to get high volume in for huge hypertrophy.
+You can use a straight bar or v-handle, single-arm, or both.
+It’s easy on the elbows, gives the shoulder a break, and easily gets high volume for massive hypertrophy.
 Go high volume—5+ sets of 10-20 reps.

-This is a problem with your shoulders.
+Instability is usually a problem with your shoulders.
 It’s hard to pinpoint one muscle responsible for an unstable bench press, but it’s easy to recognize when this is the problem.
-If you don’t have complete control over the bar path of every rep then you could use some instability work.
+If you don’t have complete control over every rep’s bar path, you could use some stability work.
 Nothing beats the earthquake bar for this.

-Shoulder pain in the bench press is very common, and can be tough to fix.
+Shoulder pain in the bench press is widespread and can be tough to fix.
 The best medicine is avoidance through great technique from day one.
 The most common cause is a poor setup that stresses the shoulder joint.

 First, work on creating a perfect bench press setup.

-Easy fix here.
-Squeeze the bar harder.
-If your wrists are relaxed the bar will typically be misaligned with the forearm and manifests as pain in the back of the wrist.
+The easy fix here is to squeeze the bar harder.
+The bar will be misaligned with the forearm if your wrists are relaxed.
+Relaxed wrists manifest as pain in the back of the wrist.

-Anything short of perfect vertical alignment in these three points will manifest as joint pain.
+Anything short of perfect vertical alignment in the bar, wrist, and elbow will create joint pain.

 The Serious Guide to the Conventional Deadlift